-The 2015 Dietary Guidelines for Americans recommends limiting added sugars to no more than 10 percent of daily calorie needs.
+The 2015 Dietary Guidelines for Americans recommends limiting added sugars to less than 10 percent of daily calorie needs.
 That's about 12 teaspoons (48 grams of added sugar) on a 2,000-calorie diet.
 But for kids — especially little kids, who may only need 1,200 to 1,400 calories per day — it's even less.
 For them, added sugars should not top 7 or 8 teaspoons (30 to 35 grams of added sugar).

 But, rather than obsessing over grams and teaspoons, focus on reducing added sugars by limiting products that contain them.

 Common Sources of Added Sugars